Whole Foods slashes produce prices on first day as part of Amazon

-On its first day as part of Amazon.com, organic grocery chain Whole Foods Market Inc slashed prices on popular items like avocados and apples on Monday by a third as it bid to shake off its "Whole Paycheck" reputation for high prices.
+On its first day as part of Amazon.com, organic grocery chain Whole Foods Market Inc. slashed prices on popular items like avocados and apples on Monday by a third as it bid to shake off its "Whole Paycheck" reputation for high prices.

 In another sign of changes to come, a display offering Amazon's Echo and smaller Echo Dot hands-free smart speakers for $99.99 and $44.99, respectively, was nestled amid the colorful produce at the Whole Foods in downtown Los Angeles.
 Those gadgets sell for the same price on Amazon.com.

-The companies signaled last week that they would selectively cut Whole Foods prices starting on Monday, with further discounts in the works.
+The companies signaled last week that they would selectively cut Whole Foods prices starting on Monday, and promised more discounts in the future.

+Major supermarket chains and grocery sellers, including Kroger Co, Sprouts Farmers Market Inc, Supervalu Inc, Costco Wholesale Corp and Wal-Mart Stores Inc, already were grappling with growing pricing pressure when Whole Foods and Amazon announced their $13.7-billion merger deal on June 16.

+And, shares in those food sellers have fallen on worries that Amazon could disrupt the grocery business in the same way it did with books and electronics.

-New York strip steak and boneless rib eye prices dropped to $13.99 per pound from $16.99, a reduction of nearly 18 per cent, while the price for "responsibly farmed" Atlantic salmon filets fell to $9.99 per pound from $13.99, down almost 29 per cent.
+Boneless rib eye prices dropped to $13.99 per pound from $16.99 in downtown Los Angeles, a reduction of nearly 18 per cent, while the price for "responsibly farmed" Atlantic salmon filets fell to $9.99 per pound from $13.99, down almost 29 per cent.

+Price cuts varied slightly from city to city.
+For example, a Whole Foods in Chicago's West Loop reduced organic avocado prices by 20 per cent, while Bloomberg reported that a Manhattan store chopped the price on organic Fuji apples by 43 per cent.

-The new Whole Foods prices, in some cases, were lower than those at a nearby Ralphs grocery store.
-Ralphs is owned by Kroger Co, which has a reputation for competing aggressively on price.
+The downtown Los Angeles Whole Foods prices, in some cases, were lower than those at a nearby Ralphs grocery store owned by Kroger, which competes aggressively on price.

-The downtown Los Angeles Ralphs was selling conventional avocados for $1.99, versus $1.49 at Whole Foods.
+Ralphs was selling conventional avocados for $1.99, versus $1.49 at Whole Foods.
 Conventionally grown bananas were also priced higher at Ralphs: 59 cents a pound, against 49 cents at Whole Foods.

-Ralphs' prices on Rib Eye steaks appeared to match the new Whole Foods prices.
+Some analysts estimate that Whole Foods would have to cut prices by 10 to 15 per cent overall to truly compete with other food sellers.

+Nevertheless, its surgical paring of prices on popular staples could force other retailers to follow.
+That would only add pressure on those retailers, who already were preparing for another step down in prices as German discounters Aldi and Lidl expand in the United States and intensify the price war historically led by Wal-Mart.

+Cynthia Von Weiss, 62, groused about the "ridiculous" high price for chicken salad as she shopped at the West Loop Whole Foods and said the store would have to aggressively compete with local grocers to win her loyalty.

+"We'll see what happens ...
+If I could come in here and spend something comparable to Mariano's or Jewel, or ideally Trader Joe's, then they got a customer for life," she said.
+Mariano's is owned by Kroger and Jewel is owned by Albertsons Cos.

-The companies displayed promotions for Amazon's Echo speaker in tongue-in-cheek fashion in the produce section of the downtown Los Angeles store, with signs reading "Farm Fresh" and "Pick of the Season."
+As part of Amazon's putting its stamp on the grocer, Whole Foods stores displayed promotions for Amazon's Echo speaker in tongue-in-cheek fashion, with signs reading "Farm Fresh" and "Pick of the Season."

 The Echo plays a critical role in Amazon's burgeoning ambitions to popularize and dominate the market for voice-controlled computing.

 Echo speakers are equipped with Amazon's voice-controlled assistant Alexa, which competes with Apple Inc's Siri.
-Users can direct Alexa to set timers, play music, read cooking recipes, order deliveries or car rides, and perform a host of other activities, hands-free.
+Users can direct Alexa to set timers, play music, read recipes, order deliveries, and perform a host of other activities.

-Whole Foods has 470 stores around the world, including nearly 450 in the United States.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.